stanleyn/MOAB/README.md

 # Benchmarking Tasks

 Here we will show examples for how to run both types of benchmarking tasks introduced in our paper across the three multiomics datasets and six dimensionality reduction methods.
+For each dataset/DR algorithm combination, we run 30 trials of the label propagation task.

 * Task 1) We will quantify the overlap between the low-dimensional projection and original high dimensional space
 * Task 2) We will report the visual quality score for each dimensionality reduction method